 25 years of use (some might say abuse) had taken its toll on the heavy aluminum rip fence on our Delta Rockwell 12″–14″ Tilting Arbor Saw.
 Deep saw kerf grooves on the face of the fence had become a hazard because wood occasionally got hung up on it when ripping stock.
 Over a few months, each time I used the saw I thought about how it could be repaired.
-While the plan was still developing in my head, more than once I clamped a flat piece of plywood to the ripping fence face to temporarily create the smooth surface that I needed.
+While the plan was still developing in my head, more than once I clamped a flat piece of plywood to the rip fence face to temporarily create the smooth surface that I needed.

-This winter (2011) in Bay City, Michigan, we’ve seen a couple big snow falls and lots of small ones with 1″ to 2″ of accumulation.
-Not enough snow to bother breaking out the snow blower, so I usually shovel it by hand.
+I decided to modify my new plastic snow shovel with G/flex 655 Thickened Epoxy Adhesive.
+This winter (2011) in Bay City, Michigan, we’ve seen a couple of big snowfalls and lots of small ones with 1″ to 2″ of accumulation.
+Not enough snow to bother breaking out the snowblower, so I usually shovel it by hand.
 About 10 years ago I fell in love with the plastic snow shovels that are lightweight and the snow slides off of them easily compared to the metal snow shovels that are heavy and snow clings to stubbornly.
 Continue reading →

-Cover Photo: Semi-finished Sassafras 16 canoes on display at the 2010 WoodenBoat Show at Mystic Seaport.
+Cover Photo: Semi-finished Family Build Weekend Sassafras 16 canoes on display at the 2010 WoodenBoat Show at Mystic Seaport.

-WEST SYSTEM®, Chesapeake Light Craft (CLC) and nine family groups joined forces at the 2010 WoodenBoat Show at Mystic Seaport in Connecticut this June to build nine Sassafras 16 kit canoes.
+WEST SYSTEM®, Chesapeake Light Craft (CLC) and nine family groups joined forces at the 2010 WoodenBoat Show at Mystic Seaport in Connecticut this June for the Family Build Weekend to build nine Sassafras 16 kit canoes.
 With only a blue and white striped rental tent to shield them from the unseasonably hot weather in Mystic that weekend, everyone labored hard to get their boats a long way toward completion in just three short days.
 Continue reading →

-When repairing or replacing missing sections in wood molding, it helps to have a way to do it efficiently.
-If you’re repairing historically significant architecture your method should disturb as little of the original wood as possible.
+When repairing or replacing missing sections of damaged wood trim such as in wood moldings, it helps to have a way to do it efficiently.
+If you’re repairing historically significant architecture, your method should disturb as little of the original wood as possible.